cruxprotocol/js-sdk/README.md

 6. ##### putAddressMap(newAddressMap)
     - Description: Helps to update 2 things:-
-        - change list of publicly accessible currency addresses.
+        - publish/change list of publicly accessible currency addresses.
         - change the value of addressHash and/or secIdentifier to another one.
-    - Note: To get which currencies can be part of newAddressMap please call `getAssetMapping()`.
+    - Note: The addresses are now publicly linked and can be resolved.
+To get which currencies can be part of newAddressMap please call `getAssetMapping()`.
     - Params:
         - newAddressMap of type [IAddressMapping](#iaddressmapping) has modified map has symbols and addresses a user wants to publically expose with CruxID.
     - Returns: Promise resolving to {success: [IPutAddressMapSuccess](#iputaddressmapSuccess), failures: [IPutAddressMapFailures](#iputaddressmapfailures)}